7-11 December 2020

 At the end of this course, participants will be:

 The training course is given by members of academia and senior professionals from the Geneva Academy, international organizations, including from the Food and Agriculture Organization (FAO), the UN Development Programme (UNDP), the International Labour Organization (ILO), and the Office of the UN High Commissioner for Human Rights (OHCHR), as well as by representatives of states, NGOs and peasant organizations.

 The course is interactive and participants are encouraged to share their own experiences and perspectives on the issues.
 The training sessions include lectures and discussions with experts, as well as practical examples and case studies.
 Sessions are designed to enhance knowledge exchange with peers and facilitators.

 This training course is designed for staff of NGOs, social movements, peasant organizations, development and human rights institutions, UN bodies and other international organizations, as well as representatives of governments and members of academia.

 Participants who successfully complete the training course receive a certificate of participation from the Geneva Academy.

-The training fee for this five-day programme is 1,530 Swiss Francs (30 percent discount for PhD and master students).
+The training fee for this five-day programme is 1,530 Swiss Francs (30 percent discount for PhD and master students and 10 percent discount for those following the training course online).
 In case of cancellation by the participant, CHF 200 won't be returned.